-Although franchising is one of the sectors that has shown resilience and continues to grow in this tough economic environment, the sector is not without risk for franchisees and franchisors.
+Cape Town - Although franchising is one of the sectors that has shown resilience and continues to grow in this tough economic environment, it is still a business that may provide an element of risk to franchisees and franchisors.

-Franchise systems are based on a proven model that can be successfully replicated; these types of businesses are often considered less risky by entrepreneurs.
-The reality is that no franchise is immune to tough economic conditions – levels of success vary depending on the concept, strength of the brand, management and the industry.
+According to Morne Cronje, head of franchising for FNB Business, franchise systems are based on a proven model that can be successfully replicated; these types of businesses are often considered less risky by entrepreneurs.
+The reality is that no franchise is immune to tough economic conditions, success factors vary depending on the concept, strength of the brand, management and the industry.

-• Increasing competition (market share) – a number of foreign-owned brands such as Starbucks, Burger King and Domino's Pizza have now been incorporated into the local market.
-While this has a positive economic impact and gives consumer more choice, it significantly increases competition and puts more pressure on the performance of established brands.
+- Increasing competition (market share) – a number of foreign owned brands such as Starbucks, Burger King and Dominos have now been incorporated into the market.
+While this has a positive economic impact and gives consumer more choice, it significantly increases competition and puts more pressure on the performance of brands;

-The battle for market share is increasing, with businesses constantly finding new ways of satisfying customers who favour value for money and convenience over price and ambiance.
+Cronje says the battle for market share is increasing with businesses constantly finding new ways of satisfying customers that favour value for money and convenience over price and ambience.

 Furthermore, increasing electricity costs, interest rates, salaries, transport and maintenance costs are putting more strain on the bottom line of franchises.

-• Falling staff morale – when business conditions are not great, some franchises can often not afford to hire more staff or bring in temporary staff, leaving employees severely stretched and demotivated.
+- Falling staff morale – when business condition are not great, some franchises will often not afford to hire more staff or bring in temporary staff, leaving employees severely stretched and de-motivated.
 Job security issues are also heightened during this time as some employees may fear losing their jobs.

 Consumers now want the option of ordering meals online and getting them delivered to their homes.
-Moreover, there is an emerging focus on wellbeing, with consumers opting for healthier food options and preferring to patronise businesses with ethical and sustainable business practices.
+Moreover, there is an emerging focus on wellbeing with consumers opting for healthier food options and ethical and sustainable business practices.